-- 1.1.
-The Government Communication and Information System (GCIS), as the custodian and coordinator of government communications, is responsible for developing the National Communication Strategy Framework (NCSF) in consultation with other key stakeholders, informed by the Medium Term Development Plan (MTDP). - 1.2.
-Since 2009, the NCSF has been developed to cover a five-year period in line with the Medium Term Strategic Framework, which has been renamed the MTDP, to give more intentional and outcome-oriented implementation of national priorities. - 1.3.
-The development of the NSCF is further informed by key government communication policies that ensure uniformity and alignment of government communication.
-It refers to the Government Communication Policy (GCP) approved by Cabinet in 2018, which sets out a vision for government communication in the country and the Government Communicators' Handbook, which provides guidelines around government communication.
-Inputs were received from government communicators at all levels of government to review the GCP, which was expected to be presented to Cabinet for approval after being presented to all Directors-General (DGs') clusters. - 1.4.
-The NCSF is also guided by Communication Protocols for the National Executive adopted by Cabinet to ensure coherence in government communication. - 1.5.
-This framework serves as a supporting structure around which departmental communication strategies at all spheres of government can be developed. - 1.6.
-The NCSF is informed by the communication environment, and provides a framework that sets the tone and direction for all national and provincial government departments, municipalities and government entities to develop their own communication strategies and plans for the medium-term period.
-These strategies must be costed and funded in line with the provision in the GCP, which states that 1% to 5% of the budget must be allocated to communications.
-This term is important as it represents the final five years of administration in leading up to the realisation of South Africa's National Development Plan (NDP): Vision 2030, which is the defining blueprint for South Africa's growth and development. - 1.7.
-The GCIS assists in the implementation of the NCSF by coordinating the strategies of departments, provinces and municipalities, and monitoring the implementation.
-It also oversees the coordination and monitoring of implementation of cross-cutting campaigns. - 1.8.
-This NCSF is also informed by President Cyril Ramaphosa's Opening of Parliament Address (OPA) in 2024, the 2025 State of the Nation Address (SoNA) and the Statement of Intent agreed upon by parties forming the Government of National Unity (GNU) of the Seventh Democratic Administration.
-The Statement of Intent advances the following three strategic priorities to: - drive inclusive growth and job creation; - · reduce poverty and tackle the high cost of living; and - build a capable, ethical and developmental state. - 1.9.
-This 2025-2030 NCSF proposes the strategic approach in communicating government priorities and brings us closer to realising the objectives of the NDP: Vision 2030. - 1.10.
-In January 2025 the Cabinet Lekgotla adopted the 2025-2030 MTDP, which was tabled to Cabinet for final approval.
-It sets out the vision and strategic plan for the Seventh Administration, with clear goals and measurable objectives over the next five years. - 1.11.
-As and when required, depending on conditions in the external and internal communication environment, the NCSF will be reviewed to ensure alignment.
+- 1.1 The Government Communication and Information System (GCIS), as the custodian and coordinator of government communications, is responsible for developing the National Communication Strategy Framework (NCSF) in consultation with other key stakeholders; informed by the Medium-Term Development Plan (MTDP). - 1.2 Since 2009, the NCSF has been developed to cover a five-year period in line with the Medium-Term Strategic Framework (MTSF) which has been renamed the Medium-Term Development Plan (MTDP) to give more intentional and outcome-oriented implementation of national priorities. - 1.3 The development of the NSCF is further informed by key government communication policies that ensure uniformity and alignment of government communication.
+It refers to the Communication Policy approved by Cabinet in 2018 which sets out a vision for government communication in the country and the Government Communicators' Handbook that provides guidelines around government communication.
+The process to review the Government Communication policy is underway, and inputs have been received from government communicators at all levels of government.
+The reviewed Policy will be presented to Cabinet for approval once it has been presented to all DGs' Clusters. - 1.4 The NCSF is also guided by the draft Communication Protocols for the National Executive to ensure coherence in government communication. - 1.5 This framework serves as a supporting structure around which departmental communication strategies at all spheres of government can be developed. - 1.6 The NCSF is informed by the communication environment and provides a framework that sets the tone and direction for all national government departments, provincial departments, municipalities and government entities to develop their own communication strategies and plans for the medium-term period.
+These strategies must be costed and funded in line with the provision in the Government Communication Policy which states that 1 to 5% of the budget must be allocated to communications.
+This term is important as it represents the final five years of administration in leading up to the realisation of South Africa's National Development Plan (NDP), Vision 2030 which is the defining blueprint for South Africa's growth and development. - 1.7 GCIS assists in the implementation of the NCSF through coordinating the strategies of departments, provinces, municipalities and monitoring the implementation.
+It also oversees the coordination and monitoring of implementation of cross-cutting campaigns. - 1.8 This NCSF is also informed by President Cyril Ramaphosa's Opening of Parliament Address in 2024, 2025 State of the Nation Address and the Statement of Intent agreed upon by parties forming the Government of National Unity (GNU)

+of the 7th democratic administration.
+The Statement of Intent advances three strategic priorities which include advancing inclusive growth and job creation; poverty reduction and tackling the high cost of living, as well as building a capable, ethical and developmental state.

+- 1.9 This 2025 2030 NCSF proposes the strategic approach in communicating government priorities and brings us closer to realising the objectives of the National Development Plan (NDP): Vision 2030. - 1.10 The 2025 2030 Medium-Term Development Plan (MTDP) has been adopted at the Cabinet Lekgotla in January 2025 and will be tabled to Cabinet for final approval.
+It sets out the vision and strategic plan with clear goals and measurable objectives over the next five years for the 7th administration. - 1.11 As and when required, depending on conditions in the external and internal communication environment, the NCSF is reviewed to ensure alignment.

-2. CONTEXT
+2 CONTEXT